Join Us!

 Is that enough stuff?

 On top of all that, a review of the literature supporting all these uses of the chicory root cites several toxicity studies on chicory supplementation.
-Studies showed no toxic or mutagenic effects in animals, and the scientific community generally agrees chicory safe for human use, even in high doses.
+Studies showed no toxic or mutagenic effects in animals, and the scientific community generally agrees chicory safe for human use even in high doses.
 However, chicory root isn’t recommended for everybody –

 People who should avoid chicory as a wellness additive include:

-More Than Energy is a daily greens blend – a pared-down plant-powered companion for fatigue, mood, digestion, immunity, energy, focus, sleep, and more.
+More Than Energy is a daily greens blend – a pared-down plant-powered companion for fatigue, mood, digestion, immunity, energy, focus, recovery, and more.
 Of the 13 natural, bioactive ingredients in MTE, chicory root is one of three key superfoods we use to support the 10 adaptogens and nootropics in our formulation.
-The other two are amaranth – backed for cardiovascular support, immune support, anti-oxidant activity, and more; and spirulina –backed for energy, nutrition, anti-inflammatory activity, and more.The 13 ingredients in our proprietary greens blend make up more than the sum of their parts, adding up to overall wellness support for vitality, and just feeling better!
-Check it out.
+The other two are amaranth – backed for cardiovascular support, immune support, anti-oxidant activity, and more; and spirulina –backed for energy, nutrition, anti-inflammatory activity, and more.